-When people ask me where I live, I tell them Minneapolis, Minneapolis.
+When people ask me where I live, I tell them Minneapolis, Minnesota.
 It’s not really true.
 I live in Andover.
-To get to Minneapolis, you'll drive for 35 minutes without traffic.
+To get to Minneapolis, you’ll drive for 35 minutes without traffic.

 Moving here required an adjustment.
 I grew up near Washington, D.C.
 My neighbor was a congressman.
 My dad was a high-ranking military officer.
 The high school I attended was diverse racially and economically.
 After I became a Christian I found that the evangelical churches included members that were making major decisions for our country.
 But Andover is no such place.